 An Assurance System is a Management System aimed at ensuring enterprise compliance, resilience, and risk mitigation against both internal and external Policys and threats.
 It encompasses processes, Directives and technologies that work in concert to validate enterprise adherence to policy requirements, industry standards, and internal policies while simultaneously bolstering the enterprise's ability to withstand and adapt to various challenges and disruptions. ensuring enterprise compliance and resilience against internal and external constraints: a.
 Regulation constraints: they defined what is allowed and not allowed by the law (See Regulation Article). b.
 Internal policies and rules constraints: they defined what is allowed and not allowed by the enterprise (see Business Policy). c.
 Operational constraints: they maintain operational capacities of the company (maintain ability to produce, maintain quality, ensure product development , ability to hire, to train, etc, see Business Rule). d.
 Architectural constraints: they guide design decisions and shape the overall structure of a system (see Architecture principle). |

-A Behavior is an Operating Asset that describes any action or reaction of an Agent to external or internal Behavioral Events.
-Behaviors include Action Processes (action), Interaction Processs (stories) or interactions (Service Interface).
-The course of actions of a Behavior is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.
+A Behavior Type is an Operating Asset Type that describes any action or reaction of an Agent Type to external or internal Behavioral Events.
+Behavior Types include Action Process Typees (action), Interaction Process Types (stories) or interactions (Service Interface).
+The course of actions of a Behavior Type is constrained ( Rule Enforcement) by the application of Behavioral Rules that define what is allowed and not allowed to do.

 |